Introduction

 1

 The same example however did not work in Chinese, because Chinese does not use spaces to separate words.
-We need to use a Chinese pre-trained tokenizer, which uses a dictionary-based approach to properly split the words:
+This is an example of how the idiosyncrasies of human language affects how we can process them with computers.
+We therefore need to use a tokenizer specifically designed for Chinese to obtain the list of well-formed words in the text.
+Here we use a “pre-trained” tokenizer called MicroTokenizer, which uses a dictionary-based approach to correctly identify the distinct words:

 PYTHON

-import jieba # A popular Chinese text segmentation library
+import MicroTokenizer # A popular Chinese text segmentation library

 chinese_sentence = "标记化并不总是那么简单"